tmenguy/ha-solcast-solar/README.md

 Edit the `Solar Panels` `Solar production` item you have previously created (or will create now).
 Do not add a separate `Solar production` item, or things will just get weird.

 > [!IMPORTANT]
 > If you do not have a solar generation sensor in your system then this integration will not work in the Energy dashboard.
-The graph, and adding the forecast integration rely on there being a generation sensor set up.
+The graph and adding the forecast integration rely on there being a generation sensor set up.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SolarPanels.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SolarPanels.png)